What type of content do you primarily create?

 Best for: Journalists or professionals who need quick and accurate transcribing.

 Rev Voice Recorder excels in delivering high-quality audio along with the bonus of professional transcription services.
-It's a match made in heaven for journalists and professionals who need their recordings transcribed accurately and quickly.
+It records in WAV format at 48kHz sample rate for superior audio fidelity, making it a match made in heaven for journalists and professionals who need their recordings transcribed accurately and quickly.
+The app also offers background recording capabilities, allowing you to capture audio even when using other apps.

 With compatibility for both iPhone and Android, Rev Voice Recorder caters to a broad user base.
 Keep in mind that these premium features, including transcription, come at an extra cost.